ysndr/MSc-Thesis/chapter/methodology.md

 [Section @sec:linearization] will introduce this `linearization` data structure and explain how NLS bridges the gap between the explicitly handled Nickel AST towards the abstract linearization.
 Finally, the implementation of current LSP features is discussed in [@sec:lsp-server].

+## Key Objectives

+The following points are considered key objectives of this thesis implemented in particular for the Nickel Language Server.

+### Performance

+The usefulness of a language server correlates with its performance.
+It may cause stutters in the editor, or prompt users to wait for responses when upon issuing LSP commands.
+Different studies suggest that interruptions are detrimentatl to programmers productivity [@interruption-1, @interruption-2].
+The more often and longer a task is interrupted the higher the frustration.
+Hence, as called for in RQ.1 (cf. [@sec:research-questions]), a main criterion for the language server is its performance.

+Speaking of language servers there are two tasks that require processing, and could potentially cause interruptions.

+Upon source code changes, a language server may reprocess the code to gather general information, and provide diagnostics.
+Since, for this the LSP uses notifications, and language servers generally run as separate processes, delays in processing may not directly affect the programmer.
+However, depending on the implementation of the server, multiple changes may queue up preventing the timely response to other requests or delaying diagnostics.

+The JSON-RPC protocol underlying the LSP, is a synchronous protocol.
+Each request requires that the server responded to the previous request before processing can begin.
+Moreover, the order of requests has to be maintained.
+Since many requests are issued implicitly by the editor, e.g., hover requests, there is a risk of request queuing which could delay the processing of explicit commands.
+It is therefore important to provide nearly instantaneous replies to requests.

+It is to mention that the LSP defines "long running" requests, that may run in the background.
+This concept mitigates queuing but can lead to similarly bad user experience as responses appear out of order or late.

+### Capability

+The second objective is to provide an LSP server that offers the most common LSP features as identified by [@langserver-org].
+Concretely, these capabilities are:

+1. Code completion,
+2. Hover information,
+3. Jump to definition,
+4. Find references,
+5. Workspace symbols,
+6. Diagnostics

+For the work on NLS these six capabilities were considered as the goal for a minimal viable product.

+### Flexibility

+The Nickel Language just faced its initial release so changes and additions to the language are inevitable.
+Since, NLS is expressed as the official tooling solution for the language, it has to be able to keep up with Nickel's development.
+Therefore, the architecture needs to be flexible and simple enough to accommodate changes to the language's structure while remaining the server's capabilities and requiring little changes to the language core.
+Likewise, extending the capabilities of the server should be simple enough and designed such future developers are able to pick up the work on NLS.

+### Generalizability

+In the interest of the academic audience and future developers of language servers, this thesis aims to present a reusable solution.
+The implementation of NLS as examined in this thesis should act as an implementation example that can be applied to other, similar languages.
+As a result the requirements on the language and its implementation should be minimal.
+Also, the Language servers should not depend on the implementation of Nickel (e.g. types) too deeply.

 ## Illustrative example

 The example [@lst:nickel-complete-example] shows an illustrative high level configuration of a server.